8none1/8none1.github.io/aboutme.md

 I'm on [Telegram](https://t.me/willcooke).

-I also like home automation, plumbing, electrics and electronics, golf, craft beer, chicken wings and looking at graphs.
+I also like home automation, Internet connected things, plumbing, electrics and electronics, golf, craft beer, chicken wings and looking at graphs.